Everything he has is within him

 Daughters.
 Ocean Song.
 You Won’t Get What You Want (2018)

 To see Daughters‘ frontman, Alexis Marshall, live is an intense journey with a volatile character.
 It’s impossible not to think of him as this wild, boundless performer.
 However, the intensity of his art can be poured into his undeniable honesty and vulnerability.
-I witnessed the growth of this so-called “grotesque animal”, —hours before their show at AmFest in Barcelona.
-The one who reads Raymond Carver and Cormac McCarthy, who can’t stand indifference and uses fiction to escape the underwhelming reality.
+I witnessed the growth of this so-called “grotesque animal” —hours before their show at AmFest in Barcelona.
+The one reads Raymond Carver and Cormac McCarthy.
+Who can’t stand indifference and uses fiction to escape the underwhelming reality.

-What’s your state of mind right now and how is the relationship within the band.
+What’s Alexis Marshall state of mind right now, and how is the relationship within the band.
 You guys are in the same place again: touring and spending a lot of time together.

 Yeah, I think it’s even more.
 The pressure is different now.
-It’s more like a job.
-In the sense that there are more responsibilities on what we are doing.
+Actually, it’s more like a job because there are more responsibilities on what we are doing.
 We are thinking about the future and not just playing to play.
 Back then, it really didn’t matter.
 The responsibility is different but not in a boring growing up way.